 It doesn’t get as much recognition as some Chicago taquerias but Geneva residents know Bien Trucha stacks up to the best.
 The town’s busiest restaurant, whose name roughly translates to “on top of one’s game,” sets the standard for Mexican dining in the suburbs with an outstanding array of tacos.
 The signature Bien Trucha taco — carne asada, chorizo, roasted tomatillo salsa, and a layer of melted Chihuahua cheese — is a must-try.

 In 2011, four Spiaggia vets landed in Berwyn and opened a cozy neighborhood bistro.
 The result: Destination-worthy Mediterranean fare consisting of seasonal shared plates, pastas, and flatbreads.
-The eclectic drink list is equally impressive, showcasing a selection of old world wines and small-batch spirits.
-Autre Monde is currently offering weekend dinner packages for two on Tock.
+The eclectic drink list is equally impressive, showcasing a selection of old-world wines and small-batch spirits.

 An essential spot for Chinese food, Katy’s is renowned for its hand-pulled noodles and fresh dumplings.
 Menu favorites include pan-fried potstickers, beef noodle soup, and scallion pancakes stuffed with meats and veggies.

 Paul Virant's lauded restaurant has received critical acclaim and was previously a recipient of a Michelin star.
 The focus is on fresh, seasonal ingredients and Virant also specializes in pickling and preserving.
-As a result of the pandemic, Vie is currently featuring burgers, sandwiches, and a few classic dishes.
+Vie offers a three-course prix fixe menu that changes with the seasons.

 Head to Chuck’s Southern Comforts Cafe for some divine smoked meats.
 The menu boasts Cajun staples, like seafood gumbo and po’ boys, but the star of the show is the barbecue.
 Feast on ribs, pulled pork, brisket, smoked chicken, and more.
 Can’t decide on just one?
 Order the three-meat sampler platter.
 A second Chuck’s is located in Darien.